-John Ritenbaugh discusses the implication of Dathan and Korah's rebellion in Numbers 16:1-5, agitating for a democratization of priestly responsibilities.
-God clearly reveals that not everybody set apart is holy in the same way, nor is God dealing the same way with each person.
-The privileges granted the priesthood are …
+Dathan and Korah agitated for a democratization of priestly responsibilities.
+God shows that not everybody set apart is holy in the same way.

 The primary function of a priest is to assist people in accessing God so that there can be unity with God.
 A priest is a bridge-builder between man and God.